This article is evidence-based, verified by Dr. Ahmed Zayed.

 While we don’t know the exact reason why autistic babies don’t babble, it’s closely related to a general developmental disorder.
 A delay in babbling usually signifies a delay in other maturation, or adversely, a delay in other growth causes a delay in babbling.

-Studies have shownOpens in a new tab. that “canonical babbling” is a significant predictor of a child’s overall development.
+Studies have shown that “canonical babbling” is a significant predictor of a child’s overall development.
 Most babies will begin to babble by nine months old.
 Any child that doesn’t babble until ten months or later almost always has a language impediment or other learning disability.

 Some autistic babies do babble at six months old and only show signs of autism later.
 Other infants with ASD don’t babble at first but end up reaching the milestone by the age of one.